Light Shines Brightest In Darkness

 At the staff table, Dumbledore was shaking his head as Minnie straightened up.
 "Tempest Potter.
 Tempestas!
 Up here if you please!"

 "You can't be serious," Tempest said, "I don't-"

 "Go on," Hermione whispered, giving Tempest a shove.
 "You've got to go up there."

-She stood up, tripped slightly on the bench and began to walk up to the front between the Gryffindor and Hufflepuff tables.
+Tempest stood up automatically, tripped on the bench and began to walk up to the front between the Gryffindor and Hufflepuff tables.

 The distance between the back of the hall and the front had never seemed so great.
 The whispers weren't stopping, and Dumbledore didn't seem any closer.

-"If you're going to tell me what's going on, now would be a good time," Tempest said, trying to force a smile on her face as she finally reached Dumbledore.
+"If you're going to tell me what's going on, now would be a good time," Tempest said, forcing a smile on her face as she finally reached Dumbledore.

 Dumbledore didn't react at all, his expression stoic, and his usually twinkling blue eyes seemed to have gone out.
 "Through the door Tempest."
-Dumbledore said stoically.
+Dumbledore said.